biologysvsu/Final-Project-Group-12/Workflow.md

-# Student Lead Tutorial 7: Genome Annotation Using Prokka
+# Final Group 12

-## We cannot use Prokka because it is designed for prokaryotic genomes, instead we will use TransDecoder (predicting ORFs) and BLAST+ (annotation).
+## From Student Lead Tutorial 7: Genome Annotation Using Prokka, We cannot use Prokka because it is designed for prokaryotic genomes, instead we will use TransDecoder (predicting ORFs) and BLAST+ (annotation).